Thursday, December 16, 2010

 “Rumors be damned.
 I can understand now how they can be bandied about.”

 “Don’t give me more credit than I deserve.
 I will help whom I choose.”
 He walked away Serena was stung by his abrupt manner.
 Obviously the rumors about the Demon Prince were greatly exaggerated.
-The fear that was rising in her at their first encounter slowly transformed to respect and admiration.
+The fear that was rising in her at their first encounter slowly transformed to respect and admiration, and something quite different.

 “I ask only one thing.”
 His voice clearly resounded in the companionable silence as they worked.